16 September

 Antony Gormley’s monumental steel sculpture has stood watch over Gateshead since 1998, becoming an enduring symbol of the North East.
 Towering 20 metres tall with wings spanning 54 metres, the Angel reflects the region’s industrial past while embodying hope and transformation.
 Designed to withstand winds of up to 100mph, this iconic landmark attracts over 150,000 visitors each year and offers a striking meditation on humanity’s place in the landscape.

-Castle Tour – Durham University
+Additional: Castle Tour – Durham University (£5 only)

 Durham Castle is a working and living heritage site, as well as home to University College, and as such, access for visitors to this rich historical site is through guided tours.
 Our knowledgeable and friendly tour guides will take you through the Gatehouse and into the heart of the historic building.
 Here, you will experience history and tales from the last 1000 years.